Mid West (Western Australia): WA Space Centre

 Located at Yatharagga, 40 km from Mingenew (100 km SE of Geraldton), the WA Space Centre is an $8,000,000 114 ha satellite park owned and operated by Space Australia, a subsidiary company of the Swedish Space Corporation (SSC).
 The park is located in one of several Radio Quiet Zones in the region, making it an ideal location for radioastronomy.
 The SSC is the largest commercial operator of satellite tracking ground station facilities.
 The facilities include compounds operated by NASA, The European Space Agency, CSIRO, MOBLAS and VLBI, amongst others.

 Local government

 The local government areas in the Mid West region are Carnamah, Chapman Valley, Coorow, Cue, Greater Geraldton, Irwin, Meekatharra, Mingenew, Morawa, Mount Magnet, Murchison, Northampton, Perenjori, Sandstone, Three Springs and Yalgoo.
 In 1 June 2021 Shire of Wiluna officially joined Goldfields-Esperance region.

+Transport

+Geraldton is the regional hub, having road and railway facilities leading to the port.

+Formerly Geraldton was connected by a private railway to Perth, and the government railway system connected via Mullewa.

 Conservation reserves

 In February 2021, the creation of five new conservation parks within the traditional lands of the Badimia people in the Mount Magnet area, covering over 114,000 ha, was announced by the Government of Western Australia, to be jointly managed between the traditional owners and the Department of Biodiversity, Conservation and Attractions' Parks and Wildlife Service.
 The allocated land includes portions of two former pastoral leases, Lakeside and Burnerbinmah, as well as Crown land at Kirkalocka and White Wells.
 There are many significant Aboriginal sites of significance as well as other historic sites within the new parks.